Clause 1 - Homelessness reviews and strategies

 The Minister has told us how much investment the Government propose.
 To put the Government's homelessness strategy into perspective, can she predict how many registered social housing units will be built during the course of this Parliament?

-Ms Sally Keeble (Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions; Northampton North, Labour)
+Photo of Sally Keeble Sally Keeble Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions

 I cannot give a number off the cuff.
 The hon.
 Gentleman knows about the amount of investment and the money that has gone into repair and maintenance, which will be crucial as regards the number of units that are kept in the current housing stock.
 We need to reduce the homelessness figures.
 We must also use all the housing resources at our disposal so that people are properly housed.

-Ms Sally Keeble (Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions; Northampton North, Labour)
+Photo of Sally Keeble Sally Keeble Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions

 I am close to concluding and want to deal with the point that the hon.
 Member for Bath made about the Housing Corporation.
 My letter to the Housing Corporation is now entirely a matter of public record.
 I do not want to commit to the Housing Corporation's view of the situation, but undertake to consult with it on the hon.
 Gentleman's detailed points.

 On that basis, I ask the hon.
-Member for Eastbourne to withdraw the amendment.
+Member for Eastbourne to withdraw the Amendment.

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

 A sense of deja vu overwhelmed me for a moment.
 It is a bit rich of the Minister to shower all those compliments on the hon.
 Member for Bath when she talks about minor tinkerings with the Bill.
 Conservative Members can take responsibility for improving the Bill massively by causing the demise of part I of the Homes Bill.
 I do not want to go too far into all that, but the Minister and her friends, the Liberal Democrats, have obviously formed a mutual appreciation society.